Admitted Students - Everything you need to know!

 Housing & Residential Life

+Apply to live on campus!
 Three residence halls and two apartment complexes provide coeducational on-campus housing for nearly 500 students.
-Several Resident Advisors (RA) in each of our residence halls help to guide our students through their first year on campus with safety tips, study advice, and encouraging them to get involved in on-campus activities.
+Several Community Advisors (CA) in each of our residence halls help to guide our students through their first year on campus with safety tips, study advice, and encouraging them to get involved in on-campus activities.

 All rooms on campus are furnished with extra-long twin beds, wardrobe and drawer space, desk, mini-fridge, and chair for each student as well as computer access.
 Laundry facilities are also within each residence hall.